 NYPA Reserved1 will equal NYPA’s Congestion payments for a month received pursuant to Section 20.2.3 of Attachment N of this Tariff for NYPA’s RCRR TCCs.

-NYPA Reserved2 will equal the value that NYPA receives for the sale of RCRR TCCs in a month, with the value for each RCRR TCC sold divided equally over the months remaining until the expiration of that RCRR TCC.
+NYPA Reserved2 will equal the value that NYPA receives for the sale of RCRR TCCs in a month, with the value for each RCRR TCC sold divided equally over the month(s) for which that sold RCRR TCC is valid.

 NT = The amount of actual NYPA transmission revenues minus NYPA’s monthly revenue requirement.